I’ve wanted to write this article for some time now, and this time I made it.

 If you’re dealing with a menu list, then you have to choose a good and tasty hamburger from it.
 Or maybe a kebab?

 OK, seriously now, will you stack the menu items on mobile displays or you’ll hide them under a hamburger icon?
-Slide out/off canvas style?
+Slide-out/slide-off canvas style?
 What will fit better for your design?

 What kind of CSS grid will your design be based on?